seventhqueen/buddypress-cover-photo/readme.txt

 = What other configurations do I need =
 No. This plugin needs no configuration.

+= How do I set up default cover images =
+From WP admin - Settings - BuddyPress - Settings you can set default images for profile and groups.

 == Changelog ==

+= 1.1.3 =
+- Some extra checks when saving just the position so it won't remove the existing image
+- Some fixes to allow other themes to filter the backround html tag

 = 1.1.2 =
 - Fixed header info section of the plugin that was causing some install problems